dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 ## RoBERTa models

-RoBERTa is modified BERT model trained on 10X more text.
-Their functionality is very similar to BERT.
+RoBERTa is modified BERT model trained on 10 times more text.
+RoBERTa is very similar to BERT.

 ### roberta-base

 param | value